1stage/MazeOfAsterion-AQ/docs/BATTLE_FLOW.md

 ## Important Notes on Naming

-**Variable and routine names may be misleading based on their apparent purpose:**
+**Label refactoring completed Dec 11, 2025:**

+Variables and routines have been renamed for clarity:

-- `WEAPON_SPRITE_POS_OFFSET` - Stores the **current weapon sprite position for BOTH monster and player attack phases**.
-It's a shared/generic animation position variable.
+- **`WEAPON_SPRITE_POS_OFFSET`** - Shared position variable for all weapon animation phases.
+Stores the current screen position where the weapon sprite is drawn, regardless of whether it's a monster or player attack phase.

-- `MELEE_MOVE_MONSTER_TO_PLAYER` / `MELEE_MOVE_PLAYER_TO_MONSTER` - Names suggest direction of movement (toward opponent), but actually refer to **whose weapon is being animated** in that phase, not the direction of travel.
+- **`MELEE_ANIM_SMALL_STEP`** - Animation routine that advances weapon position by +1 (small stride, horizontal movement).
+Executes during animation states 3 and 2.

+- **`MELEE_ANIM_LARGE_STEP`** - Animation routine that advances weapon position by +41 (large stride, diagonal down-right movement).
+Executes during animation state 1.

-- `MONSTER_SPRITE_FRAME` - Named as if it only stores monster sprite data, but actually determines **who is the target of damage** ($24-$27 = monster attacking player; other values = player attacking monster).
+- **`MELEE_WEAPON_SPRITE`** - Stores the weapon sprite ID that determines both which sprite graphic is drawn during animation AND who is the damage target ($24-$27 = monster attacking player; other values = player attacking monster).

-These names likely reflect an early/incomplete understanding of the animation system, possibly from reverse engineering or iterative development.
-The actual behavior uses shared variables that alternate between representing monster and player attack states within the same animation loop.

-**Current understanding (as of Dec 11, 2025)**: The animation displays ONE weapon at a time, alternating between monster weapon frames (2 per cycle) and player weapon frames (1 per cycle).
-Both use the same position offset variable, incrementing it forward each frame.
-Visual observation suggests weapons may move in opposing directions, but code analysis shows both use ADD operations on the position offset.
+**Historical context**: Original names reflected an incomplete understanding from early development/reverse engineering.
+The animation system uses a single shared position variable that advances continuously throughout both attack phases, with different sprites drawn based on `MELEE_WEAPON_SPRITE`.
+Both phases use ADD operations to move the position forward.

 ---

 ## Future Enhancements / Notes

-- Monster attack animation direction can be adjusted by changing stride value in MELEE_MOVE_MONSTER_TO_PLAYER
+- Monster attack animation direction can be adjusted by changing stride value in `MELEE_ANIM_SMALL_STEP`
+- Player attack animation direction can be adjusted by changing stride value in `MELEE_ANIM_LARGE_STEP`
 - Player attack can be skipped in one-sided battles (surprise attacks) by modifying animation state initialization
 - Damage multiplier (MULTIPURPOSE_BYTE) can vary based on weapon type, player level, or other factors
 - Animation frame count ($0206) can be adjusted to speed up or slow down battles